Hornbill-Docs/servicemanager-config/servicemanager-config/advanced-tools-and-settings/application-settings.md

 `com.hornbill.servicemanager.requestList.restrictions.type`
 - The default setting for this is `ON`
-- When this setting is on, it is only possible to perform multi-select actions against requests of the same type.
+- When this setting is `ON`, it is only possible to perform multi-select actions against requests of the same type.
 If selecting requests of different types, the multi-select action buttons will be hidden
 - When the setting is off, it is possible to perform multi-select actions against requests of any types.
 Information By turning off the multi-select restrictions, the supporting teams logic is disabled on the assign option on the request list, making it possible to assign requests to teams which are not listed as supporting the services which requests are logged against.